What we stand for

 Competition authorities should investigate all mergers and takeovers in the brewing industry and should, where necessary, impose conditions on deals, which should then be monitored to ensure such conditions are met.

-We support the de-merging of cask breweries if companies are not able to commit fully to the production and promotion of real ales.
+We support the de-merging of cask breweries if companies are not able to commit fully to the production and promotion of live beers.

 We support the principle of a system of relief for small breweries, having campaigned for its introduction in 2002.
 There should be no reduction in the rate of relief provided to any small brewer and the scheme should be retained and the current threshold for claiming the relief increased to the 200,000HL limit currently allowed under EU law.